offsecin/infosecblog/_posts/2021-10-13-Self_notes_Android_Security.markdown

 Zygote One of the first processes started when an Android device boots is the Zygote process.
 Zygote, in turn, is responsible for starting additional services and loading libraries used by the Android Framework.
 The Zygote process then acts as the loader for each Dalvik process by creating a copy of itself, or forking.
 This optimization prevents having to repeat the expensive process of loading the Android Framework and its dependencies when starting Dalvik processes (including apps).
 As a result, core libraries, core classes, and their corresponding heap structures are shared across instances of the DalvikVM.
 Zygote’s second order of business is starting the system_server process.
 This process holds all of the core services that run with elevated privileges under the system AID.
 NOTE: The system_server process is so important that killing it makes the device appear to reboot.
 However, only the device’s Dalvik subsystem is actually rebooting.

+ Note: Fastboot is the standard Android protocol for flashing full disk images to specific partitions over USB.
+The fastboot client utility is a command-line tool